Advocacy Guide for Municipal Officials (adapted for COVID-19)

 - Don’t be a stranger

-While the legislature is meeting remotely, testifying is easier and more accessible than ever.
-If you request or are asked to testify on a bill, you will do so on the Zoom platform.
+Provide Testimony.
+While the legislature is meeting in a hybrid manner, testifying is easier than ever.
+If you request or are asked to testify on a bill, you will have the opportunity to do so via Zoom video conferencing.
 A committee assistant will schedule you on the agenda and send you an email invitation.
-Other than testifying remotely, there are no changes to how committee meetings are conducted.
-(If your internet connection is spotty, plan to go to a public WiFi spot or rely on a telephone connection to be sure you will be heard.)
+Other than being able to testify remotely, there are no changes to how committee meetings are conducted.

 During testimony, address legislators as “Representative Smith” or “Senator Jones.”
 Clearly state your name and affiliation every time you speak and address your comments to the chairperson, or “Madame Chair” or “Mr. Chair.”
-The Chair runs the meeting and is in charge in the committee “room.”
-It is not always possible for the chair to see everyone who would like to speak in a Zoom meeting; thus, feel free to send the committee assistant a message asking to speak.
+The chair runs the meeting and is in charge in the committee “room.”
+It is not always possible for the chair to see everyone who raises a virtual hand or would like to speak in a Zoom meeting; thus, feel free to send the committee assistant a message asking to speak.

 A professional appearance is important, even online!
 Speak clearly and be honest, accurate, and concise.
 You must be a credible source of information.
 It is, after all, your expertise and credibility that earn you a seat at the table.
 Know the answers before you are questioned.
 Do not try to guess at an answer.
 Instead, offer to find out the answer to the question or find someone who can accurately answer it.
 As Franklin Delano Roosevelt said, “Be sincere, be brief, be seated.”
 Or, these days, be sincere, be brief, hit the mute button.

-If you ask your legislator to take specific action, let him or her know what that action should be and when it is needed.
+If you ask a legislator to take specific action, let them know what that action should be and when it is needed.

+Use the Media.
 Legislators read their local newspapers, listen to the radio, watch television, and follow electronic media, including Front Porch Forum.
 Write a thank-you note in the form of a letter to the editor or a post on social media.
 Write an opinion piece.
 Seek an interview opportunity to get your point across to the public as well as to the legislature.
-Understand that journalists work on tight schedules and will seek opinions at variance with your own.
-This is their job.
-Make sure they have the facts from you, which builds your credibility as a reliable source to whom they will want to return for future stories.
+Understand that journalists work on tight schedules and will seek opinions that may be different from your own.
+That is their job.
+Make sure they have the facts from you.
+This builds your credibility as a reliable source to whom they will want to return for future stories.

 VLCT Municipal Advocacy